drojas-25/BrainStation-Capstone/README.md

 Data was split into training and test sets to refine accuracy, employing RMSE as the primary evaluation metric to measure performance and guide improvements.

 ## Data
-To replicate this project, download the dataset used from the Yelp Dataset Challenge page at [Yelp Dataset](https://www.yelp.com/dataset).
+To replicate this project, download the dataset used from the Yelp Dataset page at [Yelp Dataset](https://www.yelp.com/dataset).

 ### Data Dictionaries